I’m interviewed on the Migraine Again podcast about coping with chronic headaches.

 I attend the inaugural UntitledTown Book Festival in Green Bay, WI on April 28 – April 30, 2017.
-I’m on a panel called From blog to book: How bloggers turned their blog posts into publishing contracts with my friends Jen Larsen and Wendy McClure, but Jen got sick and Wendy’s Skype connection died.
+I’m on a panel called From blog to book: How bloggers turned their blog posts into publishing contracts.
+The panel was scheduled to include Jen Larsen and Wendy McClure, but Jen got sick and Wendy’s Skype connection died.
 Thankfully, Kate Harding swooped in to save me.
 Thanks, Kate!

 I appear as a guest on the HuffPost Live video network for a piece called “How Do You Tell Adult Children About Your Divorce?”
 I share my experience of having parents divorce after 27 years of marriage.